jdspugh/jdspugh.github.io/_posts/2023-03-23-minimalist-login-system.md

 UP systems can store plaintext passwords, but this is a major security weakness as if the database is compromised - by internal or external actors - all the users' accounts will be accessible by the attacker.

-In order to mitigate this risk, passwords are usually hashed with a one-way hash function and stored as hashes in the database.
+In order to mitigate this risk, passwords should be hashed with a strong one-way hash function and stored as hashes in the database.
 This way the plain text is not viewable, nor calculable, as the hash function is one-way only.

 One-way hashes do still have the vulnerability of rainbow table attacks on the hashes.
 To mitigate these, each password needs to be stored with its own random salt - hence the `password_salt` field.